 All of the Group's bank borrowings and restricted cash are denominated in RMB.
-The currencies in which the cash and cash equivalents are denominated have been disclosed in Note 18 to the Group's consolidated financial statements.
+The currencies in which the cash and cash equivalents are denominated have been disclosed in Note 18 to the Group's consolidated financial statements balances are not expected to change significantly.
+The Group's interest rate risk arises from borrowings.
+Borrowings issued at variable rates exposed the Group to cash flow interest rate risk, which is partially offset by cash held at variable rates.
+Borrowings obtained at fixed rates exposed the Group to fair value interest-rate risk.
+The Group has not hedged its cash flow and fair value interest rate risks.